-For the RX3i CPU, the Machine Edition programming software safeguards against the download of hardware configurations that would prevent the programmer from communicating serially with the CPU.
-This is done because the Ethernet module for the RX3i may not be present or may be removed, in which case a serial connection is required for programmer communications.
-For the RX7i CPU, the Ethernet port is present on the CPU module, so Ethernet is always available for programmer communications.
+The Machine Edition programming software safeguards against the download of some hardware configurations that would prevent the programmer from communicating serially with the CPU.
+In a system that does not have an embedded Ethernet module, if a rack-based Ethernet is not present, a serial connection is required for programmer communications.

+For CPE305/CPE310 CPUs, which have an embedded Ethernet port that, when configured, is available for programmer communications, the safeguards on serial port configurations are still enforced.